AutoSens in Detroit has a number of activities spanning from November 16-19 2020.

 3. “What happens when customized, high-end chip design comes to carmakers and Tier1s” led by Siemens

 Join a conversation between David Fritz, Global Automotive Technology Manager, Mentor, a Siemens Business and Jim McGregor, Principal Analyst, TIRIAS Research.

 PLUS! all attendees are invited to the Technology Showcase and Welcome Drinks Reception in the Exhibition Zone from 5:30pm.

-Day Three: May 16 – Conference Day 1 and Evening Reception
+Day Two: November 18 – Conference Day 1, Exhibition and Evening Reception